 Ideally, you can grow the queen palms in USDA 9b-11.
 It lies between the temperature range of 25 to 30°F to over 40°F. Anything beyond that would need some cold protection.
 You can use a sheet or a horticulture blanket to avoid temporary or permanent damage.

-Queen palms can grow in multiple soil types, but slightly acidic to neutral soil works best for queen palm growth per year.
+To grow queen palms, you have multiple soil options, but slightly acidic to neutral soil works best for queen palm growth per year.
 You can also include rich organic matter to elevate the growth rate.

 Further, the soil should be well-draining.
 For this, you need to add some soil mix to the palm.
 Peat moss can be a good pick.